chetansinghsajwan/notes/programming/languages/cpp/types/fundamentals/arithmetics/integrals.md

 ## Standard Integer Types

-There are 8 standard integer types:
+There are 8 standard integer types.
 These types are formed by modifying the basic integer type `int`.

 **Signedness modifiers**